wsor4035/dev.luanti.org/content/for-creators/api/classes/nodemetadata.md

 ## Special Fields

 ### `formspec`
-FormSpec to show when the node is interacted with using the "place/use" key (rightclick by default).
+FormSpec to show when the node is interacted with using the "place/use" key (right-click by default).

 Has no effect if `on_rightclick` is defined in the node definition (see `core.register_node`).